8 Officers Injured in Explosion Amid Standoff with Connecticut Man Allegedly Holding Wife Hostage

-Several police officers were injured on Wednesday when an explosion occurred on the Connecticut property where they were negotiating with a man who been allegedly holding his wife hostage, according to multiple reports.
+A body was found Thursday after nine police officers were injured in an explosion on Wednesday at a Connecticut property where officers were trying to coerce a man who had allegedly held his wife hostage, according to multiple reports.

+Although the body has not been identified, authorities believe they belong to the man police were negotiating with, according to the Hartford Courant.

 Officers from the North Haven Police Department were responding to a domestic incident involving a man who was barricaded inside a house on Wednesday evening, according to the Hartford Courtant.
 The woman contacted authorities about 2:30 p.m. local time, and officers worked to get her estranged husband to exit the home, the outlet reported.